maksverver/pushfight/README.md

 Push Fight is solved completely!
 With the help of [these volunteers](CREDITS.txt) I was able to calculate the best move for any valid position of the game.

-Push Fight is a an abstract board game for two players designed by Brett Picotte.
+Push Fight is an abstract board game for two players designed by Brett Picotte.
 A summary of the rules is provided further down.
 For more information about the game, or if you want to buy a physical copy to play with, visit https://pushfightgame.com/